How to Insure Your Pool, Hot Tub, and Outdoor Playground

 Home insurance policies may cover an in-ground pool automatically or they may require an additional endorsement to be added to the policy in order to cover the pool.

-There are approximately 7.4 million swimming pools and 5 million hot tubs in use in the United States according to the Insurance Information Institute.
+There were approximately 10.4 million swimming pools and 7.3 million hot tubs in use in the United States in 2021

 Some home insurance companies consider above-ground pools to be personal property, while others require you to add an endorsement.
 If the insurance company considers your pool an "external structure," then you must list it on the policy or it will not be covered.

 Contact your home insurance provider to understand the coverage available to you.

 Seven Questions to Ask When Insuring a Pool, Hot Tub, or Spa

 Home insurance can be complicated.
 To better understand the exclusions and limitations of your coverage, you should ask the following questions:

 - What kind of coverage is included in the policy and should you add an endorsement for physical damage to the pool, spa, or hot tub?